Lagos Intro > Sights & Activities > Day Trips > 1 Week in Lagos > The Beaches > Airport to Lagos > Sagres Day Trip

 The entrance into the Fortaleza de Sagres

 The Cabo de Sao Vicente is the southwestern tip of mainland Europe and is a barren landscape of massive cliffs, pounding waves and a ceaseless wind.
 Up until the 14th century the headland was believed to be the end of the known world and the bleak landscape only enhances this once belief.
 The main attraction of the Cabo de Sao Vicente is the distinctive lighthouse that has the second most powerful beam in Europe, and the light is visible for 50km.
-For a guide to visiting Sagres as a day trip please click here.

 The Sagres coastline was thought to be the end of the world until the 14th century